Elleni0909/HB-Night-Life/README.md

 Add ";C:\Python27" to your PATH Environment Variable.
 (From Command prompt: SET PATH=%PATH%;c:\Python27)

-Clone this Repo.
+Clone this Repo to a diectory of your choice.

-Run the Simple HTTP Server (Python) in the root directory to get this working.
+In the directory you chose, run this command: git update-index --assume-unchanged index.html

-python -m SimpleHTTPServer
+In that same directory, run the Simple HTTP Server (Python): python -m SimpleHTTPServer

 This is needed because of the AJAX lessons being loaded asynchronously from the local machine.